 Is Recording Possible While Connecting Two Guitars In A Single Amp?

 Certainly, it is possible to record while connecting two guitars to your amp, but this is something that we will never suggest you do.
-We guitarists do this to save time from recording twice, but in the long run, recording two guitars at the same time consumes more time than recording separately.
+We guitarists do this to save time from recording twice, but in the long run, recording two guitars at the same time consume more time than recording separately.

 For instance, if one guitar loses the tempo, you will have to correct both guitars while recording.
 With this said, you will be doubling your time and efforts if you are recording two guitars at once.

 So, what we suggest is that you record separately and then mix it.
 Though it will take time, this is the best way to record.
 However, if you think that you are expert enough to record two guitars at once, you are good to go.
-This is how you save your time, and the best part is that the quality of the music is not affected.
+This is how you save time, and the best part is that the quality of the music is not affected.

 To end, we can say that now you know well why guitar amps have two inputs.
 Whether you are an amateur or professional, from now onwards, you will have no issues relating to your guitar amps and inputs.